MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-record-reimburse-employee-expenses.md

 ---
-title: Record and Reimburse Employees' Business-Related Expenses | Microsoft Docs
+title: Record and Reimburse Employees' Business-Related Expenses
 description: Post employees' expenses with the general journal to the employee's account and later post a payment to the employee's bank account to reimburse for the business-related expense.
 services: project-madeira
 documentationcenter: ''